BBVA/patton/docs/source/cli.rst

 **NOTE**

-    Patton-cli need a `Patton-server <https://github.com/BBVA/patton-server>`_, be sure that you have a server already running!
+    Patton-cli need a Patton-server, be sure that you have a server already running!

 Using pip
 ---------